gennyble/wikarden/meta/pocketbook.md

 #### Stenography
 Not to be confused with Steganography.
 It would certainly result in faster input of words.
 We can keep the current input in a space above the drawing input and let the user lowercase/uppercase or make edits as they wish.
 They should all have this, actually.

+---

+## Gif Sequencer
+My D3200 can capture images in a sequence at around 4-5 fps and sometimes I get some very pleasing pictures that I'd very much like to make into an animated gif.
+So, the idea:
+A Rust program that uses gifed and the algorithm in colorsquash to quantize the image and then make the gif.
+It should be a very simple interface.
+You can crop the image to known values or some random free-form thing.
+Another rectangle selection will be used to pick the area the colors are taken from; a kind of subject indication.
+Use all the colors for the subject, and a few for the background.
+Maybe allow indicating what colors you want for the background, too?